 From EYFS, our children are taught about the importance of staying safe online.
 At Eccleston Lane Ends Primary we have very clear online safety guidelines for both staff and children and everyone signs an Acceptable Use Agreement before they use a computer.
 As this is a constantly changing world, we try to provide children and parents with as much up to date information as we can about practical ways to stay safe on the internet and online safety teaching is incorporated regularly into both our Computing and ELE Essence offer.

 As already mentioned, our staff are expected to act as role models at all times.
 All members of staff – teaching and non teaching alike – have been recruited following safer recruitment procedures.
 Their application forms are carefully scrutinised and any education or employment gaps are queried.
 References and all necessary DBS checks are undertaken as a matter of course and we keep an up to date single central record on our employees.

 When a new member of staff (or Governor) joins our school they receive an induction and staff handbook which includes up to date information on safeguarding, child protection and our health and safety induction booklet.
 We also ensure that they have read part one of the Government's guidelines on Keeping Children Safe in Education 2022, which you can find out more about here.
-Our safeguarding and child protection policy clearly sets out the school and our staff’s responsibilities towards ensuring that all children at Parish are kept safe and protected from harm.
+Our safeguarding and child protection policy clearly sets out the school and our staff’s responsibilities towards ensuring that all children at Eccleston Lane Ends are kept safe and protected from harm.
 All our staff and governors undertake regular safeguarding and child protection training.

 First Aid and Medical Needs